MeMasterMind/Discord-Lists-v6/readme.md

 We are glad to announce the release of V6 for Discord Lists!

  About Version 6:

 ## **Added:**
 1. Changed the entire website's theme into something even more refreshing and cool!
 2. Website Background
 3. Phone Compatibility
-4. Vanity Links (I know we had that but it was very broken so we just re-did the whole thi
+4. Vanity Links (I know we had that but it was very broken so we just re-did the whole thing)

 ## **Removed:**

 1. Theme change
-2. NPM Packages
+2. Templates

 ## **Returned:**

 1. The most suggested feature to return, Certified Bots!
-2. Web Live Chat Feature

 ## **Fixed:**

-1. Search
+1. Search Bots

 ## **Changed:**